101955 Bennu: Meteor shower

 As an active asteroid with a small minimum orbit intersection distance from Earth, Bennu may be the parent body of a weak meteor shower.
 Bennu particles would radiate around 25 September from the southern constellation of Sculptor.
-The meteors are expected to be near the naked eye limit and only produce a Zenith hourly rate of less than 1.
+The meteors are expected to be near the naked eye visibility limit and only produce a Zenith hourly rate of less than 1.